alpyen/Overgrowth-Scripting-Helper/README.md

 ##### AsDocs2XML
 - Some parameters are wrongly parsed when there are spaces. `<Parameter Type="const T&amp;" Name="in" Value="" /> ` The in is not the actual name.
+- (later?)
+Expand parsing to parse .as files rather than .h, this way we could parse the files from the Data\Scripts directory.
+But only do this when the classes are actually available in other scripts.

 ##### Angelscript UDL